vtexdocs/dev-portal-content/docs/guides/Integration Guides/catalog-integration/specifications.md

 }
 ```

-[block:callout]
-{
-  "type": "danger",
-  "body": "You should activate specification fields, otherwise they will not work."
+>❗ You should activate specification fields, otherwise they will not work.
-}
-[/block]